rapidsai/deployment/source/platforms/databricks-dask.md

 Before creating the cluster, we will need to create an [initialization script](https://docs.databricks.com/en/init-scripts/index.html) to install Dask and the RAPIDS Accelerator for Apache Spark.

 Databricks recommends storing all cluster-scoped init scripts using workspace files.
 Each user has a Home directory configured under the `/Users` directory in the workspace.
-Navigate to your home directory in the UI and select **Create** > **File** from the menu, create an `init.sh` scripts with contents:
+Navigate to your home directory in the UI and select **Create** > **File** from the menu, create an `init.sh` script with contents:

 ```python
 #!/bin/bash